What is candid portrait

 Have a Conversation Before the Shoot

-Some portrait photographers, like Mike Monaghan, have conversations with their models beforehand.
+Some portrait photographers have conversations with their models beforehand.
 If your model sees you as a friend, it will be easier for them to feel comfortable during your shoot.
 Consequently, you’ll find it easier to take natural candid photos of them.

 Conversations like this don’t have to be long.
 If you don’t have a lot of time, even a 5-minute conversation can help.
 Let the model get to know you and your intentions as an artist.
 Also, make sure to ask for their honest opinion whenever you can.
 This will make them feel valued.